abrosid/logio-task/readme.md

 This project is a simple PHP [Nette](https://nette.org) web application  that demonstrates how to set up Xdebug with Docker and PHPStorm or VS Code for debugging purposes.
 It includes a basic controller that retrieves product information from either ElasticSearch or MySQL, caches the results, and tracks the number of queries made for each product.
 See the [task.md](task.md) file for detailed instructions on how to implement the controller and caching mechanism.
+More information about the solution can be found in the [solution.md](solution.md) file.

 ## Prerequisites